Kishore-83096/Parent/README.md

 ### Device And Recovery Boundary

 - Linked devices are registered in Messenger, not Parent.
-- Default-device permissions are enforced by Messenger with signed Ed25519 device actions.
+- Default-device permissions and default-password updates are enforced by Messenger with signed Ed25519 device actions plus a Messenger-owned default-device password hash.
 - The recovery key is created and verified in React.
-- Parent never receives the recovery key.
+- Parent never receives the recovery key or default-device password.
 - Messenger stores only encrypted recovery-backup ciphertext and metadata.
 - Parent logout only clears Parent auth state.
 React also asks Messenger to process the current signed device logout: non-default device rows and local E2EE state are removed, while the default device row and local E2EE state are retained.